Skip to content

 Channel Context Tuning

 When any cllama-enabled service has Discord channels in its handles, claw up auto-injects the claw-wall sidecar plus two feeds for each consuming agent: channel-context (cursored delta tail, mention/turn context) and channel-awareness (uncursored last-24h raw window, always-on memory of the room).
-Both feeds share the same tuning knob — see Social Topology · Channel Context Feed.
-Tune them with x-claw.context.channel:
+They are tuned through the same x-claw.context.channel block, but each feed still has its own default caps where noted.
+See Social Topology · Channel Context Feed.

 x-claw: